Direct Deposit Company Setup

 Field Definitions

-• Use This Bank Account for Direct Deposit – Tick this checkbox if the vendor wished to participate in the direct deposit program.
+• Use This Bank Account for Direct Deposit – Tick (check) this checkbox if the vendor wished to participate in the direct deposit program.
 We recommend that you get this desire in writing.

 • Account Type – Select the type of bank account you are using.
 Your choices are Checking and Savings.